Frequently Asked Questions

 Do you donate wine for charity events?
 Click here for more information on donations.

 Do you have gift cards?
 Yes, you can order gift cards online by clicking here.

 Do you have any job opportunities?
 Click here for current employment opportunities.

 How often does Kix show up?
 As one of our owners, Kix has an active role in Arrington Vineyards.
-It is not unusual to come out and find him having a glass on the deck, hanging out in the tasting bar or taking in the beautiful atmosphere.
+It is not unusual to come out and find him having a glass on the deck.
 Our best answer is…you never know!

 Parking & ADA Accessibility -

 Are you handicapped accessible?
 Yes.
 We also have handicap parking spaces.
 Please let our parking attendants know if you need any assistance getting to and from your car.
 ADA tasting options are available for our Tasting Experiences.
 Please call us in advance so that we can accommodate you.

 Is Parking Free?
 Yes!
 Parking is free and available during business hours only.

 Can you recommend transportation?
 We are not affiliated with any transportation companies, however we can recommend a few.
 Click here for a list of transportation companies.
 Our wine tastings are never included with transportation companies' fees.
 Tastings can ONLY be scheduled directly with us at Arrington Vineyards.
 For more information please email us at email@example.com.